 Draw near unto me and I will draw near unto you; seek me diligently and ye shall find me; ask, and ye shall receive; knock, and it shall be opened unto you.
 Doctrine and Covenants 88:63

 I am confident that as I purposefully follow the commandments that I will not be led astray again.
 Elder David A. Bednar of the quorum of the twelve Apostles has been known to say, “If you read the Book of Mormon every day, you will never fall away”.
-If you’ve gotten this far I commend you and if you have learned anything I hope you will realize that my story can happen to anyone!
-That you can NEVER take your membership in this gospel for granted!
+If you’ve gotten this far, thank you for reading.
+And if you have learned or felt anything, I hope you will realize that my story can happen to anyone!
+That you can NEVER take your belief in the gospel of Jesus Christ for granted!
 It truly is a gift!
 A gift that is meant to be shared with others!